gramaziokohler/workshop_sjsu/README.md

 ## Light Tools

-We will bring different light tools with different autfsätze that allow you to control your light stroke. this can reach from a single dot, to a line , a diffuse light and the change of colors.
-We will provide tools to easily adjust light intensity and color. (on the fly)
+We will bring different light tools with different attachments that allow you to control your light *stroke*.
+This can range from a single point to a line to diffused light.
+We will provide tools that allow you to easily adjust the light intensity and colour.

 ## Outcome
-* 360 Video to view on in a browser
+* 360° image to view in a browser
 * picture for exhibition
 * video of creation

 ## Schedule

-### Part I: Introduction to Rhino / Grasshopper (Parametric Platform)
+### Part I: Introduction to Rhino / Grasshopper (Parametric Platform) on Zoom

-Date Friday, Sept 24th 2021, 17:00 - 19:00 CEST, on Zoom
+Friday, Sept 24th 2021
-pacific time?
-8am - 10:30am Pacific Time
+09:00 - 11:00 AM GMT-7
+06:00 - 08:00 PM CET

 In this introduction we will introduce you to Rhino/Grasshopper as a platform and demonstrate the full process from creating of curves to robot movement in simulation.
 We will record this lecture so you can watch it later on.

 ### Part 2: Offline Practice and Project Development